lohiermichael/laurent-x-dubois/README.md

 ## 🤝 Contact

-For questions or support, please open an issue in this repository.
+For questions or support, please contact me by email (lohiermichael@gmail.com) open an issue in this repository.